 Here’s the rough part.
 As limited in time as you already are, it’s still important for you to spend alone time with your older child.
 Connecting with your child for as little as 10 minutes can prevent whining and even tantrums.

 Plus, it’s important for your child to feel like he still has you in his life.
 That the baby hasn’t usurped his special place in your heart.
 You don’t have to do anything crazy—a simple game, a snuggle on the couch, or a quick walk around the block.

 Take advantage of the times your baby is napping to be with your older child even for just a few minutes.
 These special times, short they may be, could be all he needs to know everything is still all right.

 I noticed a difference in the days when I was able to spend one-on-one time with my older son and the days when I couldn’t.
 Since I breastfeed the twins, I’m not able to be with him as much as I’d like.

 But even a few minutes of one-on-one time has helped.
 We’ll take a quick walk around the block, or I’ll give him a bath and put him to bed.

 4. Find things for your older child to do while you’re with the baby

 One challenge with balancing your older child’s needs with the baby’s is what to do when your hands are tied.
 Let’s say you’re nursing or feeding the baby and can’t be up and about with your older child.

-Put together a list of quiet or new toys (here’s a list of my recommendations) and activities your older child can do on his own.
+Put together a list of quiet or new toys for preschoolers and activities your older child can do on his own.
 Then, when it’s time to feed the baby, give him the new toy to play with while you sit nearby to feed the baby.